academico-sis/academico/README.md

 # Documentation
 * Technical documentation (EN), including installation instructions -> https://github.com/laxsmi/academico/wiki

+# Maintainers wanted!
+This project does not get as much of my attention as it deserves.
+The "pro" version is used by several institutions but the "oss" version (that does not require a paid Backpack for Laravel licence) does not receive many updates anymore.
+I would be happy to put a link here to an active fork of this project, if you want to take over the free/oss version.
+Please open an issue if you're interested to discuss it!

 # Contributors welcome! ✨
 This project was initially developed to address the needs of one specific school, however, the project is now published as open-source with the hope that others might use it.
 Developing and maintaining a new application takes a lot of time and effort, and everyone wins by using and improving already existing software instead of starting from scratch every time.

-The project founder is still actively maintaining the code and fixing bugs on his spare time, however, the project would greatly benefit from new contributors.
-Contributing to this project is also a great way to train your developer skills.
+There are many areas of this project that would greatly benefit from new contributions.
+It is also a great way to train your developer skills.
 Some issues are available to beginners.
 Please see [this page on the wiki](https://github.com/laxsmi/academico/wiki/Development-Roadmap) for details.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):